John Crosby (conductor)

-John O’Hea Crosby (12 July 1926, in Bronxville, New York – 15 December 2002, in Rancho Mirage, California) was an American musician, conductor and arts administrator.
+John O’Hea Crosby (born July 12, 1926 – died December 15, 2022) was an American musician, conductor and arts administrator.
 He was the founding general director of The Santa Fe Opera, a company he oversaw for 43 years.

 Early life

 A bout of asthma interrupted Crosby’s early studies in Connecticut; this caused him to attend the Los Alamos Ranch School in New Mexico for a year.
 It was Crosby’s first introduction to the West and, specifically, to the Santa Fe area.
 After graduating from The Hotchkiss School, Crosby served in the US Army for two years between 1944 and 1946, with time spent in Europe and some with the 18th Regimental Band handling piano, violin, trombone and double bass.

 Attending Yale as an undergraduate soon followed; with it came consideration of several future professions, including law and becoming an airline pilot.
 But at Yale he studied composition with Paul Hindemith and created musical arrangements for musical productions.
 He graduated with a degree in music in 1950.